gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 });
 ```

-"When specified, the `strictVersion` option will generate a runtime error if a module attempts to load a version of the dependency that is incompatible with the specified version.
-It's often unnecessary to use a strict version, and omitting it provides greater flexibility when it comes time to update the shared dependency version."
+When specified, the `strictVersion` option will generate a **runtime error** if a module attempts to load a **version** of the dependency that is **incompatible** with the specified version.
+It's **often unnecessary** to use a strict version, and omitting it provides greater flexibility when it comes time to update the shared dependency version.

 ### Expected behaviors